GeorgiaData/salesforce/README.md

 GA Exporter - "Are you currently exporting?"

 HS Code - "Comma separated" Text above "Please provide the 6-digit HS code for any products you currently export.
-Do not use periods or commas to separate digits."
+Do not use periods or commas to separate digits within each code."

 NAICS - "Comma separated"
 Current Export Countries (Select all that apply)